ExX6rez7ERVKIul8/english_notes/drama_the_race_notes/the_race_1.md

 /jɒt/

+a boat with sails and sometimes an engine, used for either racing or travelling on for pleasure:

 * They spent their annual holiday on a chartered yacht in the Caribbean.
 * He spent three days adrift on his yacht.